The University of Maryland Medical Center can handle your care whether you're seeking peripheral neuropathy diagnosis or treatment.

 Nerve Conduction Study and Electromyography

 A Nerve Conduction Study (NCS) and electromyography is a two-part test that a trained professional completes.
-Your healthcare provider may recommend this procedure to understand your neuropathy further.
+Your health care provider may recommend this procedure to understand your neuropathy further.

 The NCS involves the nerves in a patient's arms and legs.
 A tiny pulse of electricity is sent through the arm or leg to stimulate nerve response, which a computer captures to show how fast or slow nerves react.